RTBathula/bgbackend/README.md

 ``node server.js``

 ##Open in the browser
-Go to http://localhost:8001 in the browser to confirm backend is running
+Go to http://localhost:8002 in the browser to confirm backend is running

+#Configuration
+Add or remove keys for different services in keys/development.js, keys/staging.js, keys/production.js

 #LICENSE